Massachusetts (MA) Short-Term Rental Regulations

 At a Glance

 Regulatory Climate and Primary Residence fields derived from city-level archetype data.
-Preemption status verified against state statutes (verified against state legislative records).
+Preemption status verified against Massachusetts Ch.337 Acts of 2018 (malegislature.gov).

 📊 By the Numbers